MediaComem/courses-md/README.md

 * **`src/index.css`**

   This file is created by the generator as an example of custom styling.
-As you can see if you open `src/index.js`, it is imported there.
+As you can see in `src/index.js`, it is imported there.
 * **`build`**

   This is the directory where the compiled, HTML version of your courses is